MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add admin in auth.controller.js & auth.middleware.js.
+* Add admin privileges to modifyPost, deletePost & deleteComment in controllers.
-* Set post_id:0 in postBar.vue in order to debug modifyPost function in window.vue.
-* Remove unnecessary variables in .env.example file.

 # Before to run this server